 A watershed is the land area that drains to a common body of water, such as a stream, lake, estuary, wetland, or even the ocean.

 Everyone lives in a watershed!
 Watersheds provide our drinking water, habitat for wildlife, soil in which to grow our food, and the streams, rivers and lakes we use for fishing, boating and swimming.
 We all share a common interest in having a healthy watershed.
-To learn more about YOUR watershed, visit EPA's Surf Your Watershed, or enter your zip code in the box below.
+To learn more about YOUR watershed, visit EPA's Surf Your Watershed.

 During the land development process, forests are cleared, soils are compacted, natural drainage patterns are altered, and impervious surfaces such as roads, buildings and parking lots, are created.
 These changes increase the amount of polluted runoff that reaches our local waterways.
 As a result, stream banks begin to erode, critical in-stream habitats are washed way or filled in with sediment, downstream flooding increases, and water becomes too polluted to support sensitive fish and bugs or recreational activities.
 For more information on the impacts of urbanization on watershed health, see: